cyverse-archive/clj-cas/README.markdown

 ```

 The first three arguments `validate-cas-group-membership` are identical to
 those of `validate-cas-proxy-ticket`.
-The fourth argument is a function that
+The fourth argument is identical to the
-returns the name of the CAS user attribute that contains the group membership
-information for the authenticated user.
-The value of this attribute should be
-a comma-and-whitespace delimited string surrounded by square brackets.
-For
-example, `[foo, bar, baz]`.
-The last argument is a function that returns the
+second argument of `extract-groups-from-user-attributes`.
+The last argument
-list of groups that are allowed to access the resource.
+is identical to the second argument to `validate-group-membership`.

-Here's a more complete example that is identical to the example for ticket
+The behavior of the following example is identical to the example for
-validation only except that the secured endpoint can only be accessed by
-members of the `admin` group.
+`validate-group-membership`.

 ```clojure
 (defn cas-server []